 AT: Her company has many, many, many rules about what can and cannot be in children’s clothes, but those rules are top secret.
 So Morgan brought me that Australian safety guide, because it’s kind of similar and gives you a rough idea.

 MB: Yeah this is 76 pages.
-Long and thorough, nd it goes through, at the beginning, the way you assess risk. which is high to low based on if a kid could die from it.
+Long and thorough, and it goes through, at the beginning, the way you assess risk. which is high-to-low based on if a kid could die from it.

 AT: You don’t want choking hazards.
 No sharp edges.
 And no drawstrings.